 Ed Wade has 33 years of law enforcement experience and has spent the last 28 years with the Tacoma (WA) Police Department.
-He is currently an Assistant Chief of Police and assigned as the Operations Bureau Commander where he oversees the uniformed functions of the department consisting of the Patrol Division and Community Policing Division.
+He is currently the Deputy Chief of Police and responsible for overseeing the department's internal operations.
+His prior assignment was as the Assistant Chief in charge of the Operations Bureau where he oversaw the uniformed functions of the department consisting of the Patrol Division and Community Policing Division.
 Prior to his assignment in Operations, he was the Assistant Chief in charge of the Administrative Services Bureau (ASB).
 As the ASB Chief, he oversaw all administrative functions of the department to include Internal Affairs, hiring and recruiting, budget, crime analysis, IT, accreditation, fleet, quartermaster, training, and all police facilities.

 His previous assignments included SWAT Team Leader and Commander, EOD Commander, Internal Affairs Commander, Patrol Commander, traffic, pro-active street crimes unit, firearms and tactics instructor as well as the department's Range Sergeant.